 There are many words of ordinary language that are like that, as philosophers and linguists have noted.
-For example, if I describe something as "big" you have no idea what size it is, whether you would be able to carry it, kick it, put it in your pocket, or even whether it is a physical object (for it could be a bit idea, big mistake, or a big price reduction).
-If I say it is a big pea, a big flea, a big dalmation, or a big tractor, etc. you get much more information about how big it is, though the information remains imprecise and context-sensitive.
+For example, if something is described as "big" you have no idea what size it is, whether you would be able to carry it, kick it, put it in your pocket, or even whether it is a physical object (for it could be a bit idea, big mistake, or a big price reduction).
+If it is described as a big pea, a big flea, a big dalmation, or a big tractor, etc. you get much more information about how big it is, though the information remains imprecise and context-sensitive.